sfranzyshen/LCARS-SDK-16323.311/README.md

 This archive is here to support our work and share our changes to allow others direct access to older versions of the LCARS-SDK.

 ### This is only here for reference.
-Please refer to the original project found here: https://github.com/Aricwithana/LCARS-SDK
+Please refer to the original project found [Here - https://github.com/Aricwithana/LCARS-SDK](https://github.com/Aricwithana/LCARS-SDK)

 The LCARS SDK is a development kit and environment umbrella designed specifically for generating canon quality and functional interfaces with the LCARS methodology within a webview.
 Utilizing a webview the LCARS SDK can be applied to cross-modern internet browsers and both mobile and desktop applications.
 Anywhere a webview is in place the SDK could be used.